emacs-exordium/exordium/README.md

 ### Configuration profiling

 <kbd>M-x use-package-report</kbd> shows the time `use-package` and
-`exordium-require` used to load and configure packages.  eNote that the times for `exordium-require` have corresponding `use-package` times included.
+`exordium-require` used to load and configure packages.
+Note that the times for `exordium-require` have corresponding `use-package` times included.

 <kbd>M-x emacs-init-time</kbd> shows the time Emacs took to start.
 You can profile the